 Central Agency for the Reception of Asylum Seekers

 We enriched our individual-level data with information from the Central Agency for the Reception of Asylum Seekers (COA) about the number of asylum seekers at the neighbourhood-level.
 COA is responsible for housing asylum seekers from the time they request asylum until they receive a residence permit or must leave the Netherlands.
 Due to the exceptionally high influx of asylum seekers in 2015, the maximum capacity of existing regular reception centres (‘reguliere opvang’) was soon reached.
 COA therefore opened new regular reception centres but also housed asylum seekers in temporary centres (‘noodopvang’) and, starting from September 2015, also in crisis centres (‘crisisnoodopvang’).
 Regular reception centres are used for at least a period of two years and have a capacity ranging from 300 to more than 1,500 people.
 Temporary centres were set up in, for example, remodelled market halls or empty office buildings.
 These centres generally house around 300 asylum seekers and are used for a period of six to twelve months.
 Various facilities were used as crisis centres, such as sport halls and old school buildings, which were already marked out by local governments to house citizens in times of incidents or disasters.
 Crisis centres give room to a dozen to several hundred asylum seekers, but only for short periods (in principle up to 72 hours) at a time.
 Before asylum seekers could be housed in crisis centres by COA, the local government needed – in principle – to agree.
-However, the placement process was chaotic and even for policymakers the procedures and responsibilities were unclear (Ministry of Justice and Safety, 2015).
+However, the placement process was chaotic and even for policymakers the procedures and responsibilities were unclear [53].

 Asylum seekers did not have any say in where they were going to be housed and because we assess changes in voting intention in a relatively short period of time, native residents are very unlikely to have moved out of the neighbourhood as a consequence of the inflow of asylum seekers.
-Selective residential mobility plaguing neighbourhood effects research in general (Hedman and Van Ham 2012) is thus unlikely to influence this study’s results.
+Selective residential mobility plaguing neighbourhood effects research in general [54] is thus unlikely to influence this study’s results.

 Notwithstanding that protests of the local population were more intense in some places than in others and that some municipal governments displayed a higher willingness to host asylum seekers than others, the increased exposure to asylum seekers was to a large extent an exogenous process for the neighbourhood residents whose voting intention it could affect.
 Voters of neighbourhoods that would experience an inflow of asylum seekers did not differ with respect to radical right support from voters that would not experience an inflow of asylum seekers: pre-crisis support for the PVV for both the ‘treated’ and ‘untreated’ groups was approximately 17%.